For academic years 2017 – 2018 and 2018 – 2019

 Dinner money payments should be made through the School Gateway website or app.
 This allows full management of your child's dinner money account.
 Please see the letter for full details of the School Gateway payment system and how to use it.

 For more information, see the Bath and North East Somerset catering services' web pages here.

 Free school meals

-From September 2014, all pupils in Reception, Year 1 and Year 2 in State funded schools in England qualify for Universal Free School Meals.
-If you qualify for some benefits, please register all your school aged children for free school meals, as doing so will attract additional funding for our school in the form of "pupil premium".
+All pupils in Reception, Year 1 and Year 2 in state funded schools in England qualify for Universal Free School Meals.
+If you qualify for some benefits, please register all your school aged children for free school meals, as doing so will attract significant additional funding for our school in the form of "pupil premium".